XIVIXMMI/chat-app/README.md

-# real-time-chat-application

-# this project using Spring-boot web-socket for API
+# real-time-chat-application using SpringBoot,WebSocket ...

-# I try to coding by using Neovim entire of project

-# run every thing by command line :D